hmaldonadovilla/community-kitchen/SetupInstructions.md

        Users tap **Add lines**, pick multiple products in the overlay, and a new row is created per selection.
 You can still keep line-item fields in a ref sheet (e.g., `Options (EN)` = `REF:DeliveryLineItems`) while storing only the overlay metadata (addMode/anchor/button label) in `Config (JSON/REF)`.
 The ref sheet supplies fields; the JSON supplies overlay settings.
    - **File uploads**: Set `Type` to `FILE_UPLOAD` and use the `Config (JSON/REF)` column with JSON keys: `destinationFolderId`, `maxFiles`, `maxFileSizeMb`, `allowedExtensions`.
    - **Dynamic data sources (options/prefills)**: For CHOICE/CHECKBOX questions, you can set `dataSource` in the Config JSON: `{ "dataSource": { "id": "INVENTORY_PRODUCTS", "mode": "options" } }`.
 The backend `fetchDataSource(id, language)` Apps Script function (to be added by you) should return an array of options.
 Use this when options need to stay in sync with another form or sheet.
+   - **Auto-increment IDs**: For `TEXT` questions that should generate IDs (e.g., “Meal Preparation #”), add:

+     ```json
+     {
+       "autoIncrement": {
+         "prefix": "MP-AA",
+         "padLength": 6
+       }
+     }
+     ```

+     Leave the field empty in the UI and the backend will emit `MP-AA000001`, `MP-AA000002`, etc. Counters are stored in script properties, so numbering persists across deployments.
+Use `"propertyKey": "MEAL_RUN"` when you need isolated counters within the same form.
    - **Selection effects (auto line items)**: Add `selectionEffects` to a CHOICE/CHECKBOX config to spawn line items automatically when certain values are picked.
 Example:

       ```json